Windshield Leak Repair in Omaha

 Can a leaking windshield be resealed, or does it need replacement?

-Often, yes — a reseal can resolve the issue.
-It still depends on what’s causing the leak and the condition of the glass and bonding surface.
+A reseal often solves the problem.
+The correct solution depends on what’s causing the leak and the condition of the glass and bonding surface.

-Do you handle leaks that come from other areas, like rear glass or seams?
+Do you handle leaks from other areas, like rear glass or body seams?

 Can a leak cause rust or other damage?

 Yes.
-Ongoing moisture can lead to rust, moldy carpet, interior odors, and electrical problems.
+Ongoing moisture can lead to rust, mold, interior odors, and electrical issues if not addressed promptly.

 How long does leak repair take?

-Timing depends on the source of the leak and what’s needed to fix it.
-After we identify the cause, we’ll outline the scope and timing before any work begins.
+Timing depends on the leak source and what’s required to correct it.
+After identifying the cause, we outline the scope, cost, and timing before any repair begins.

 What our customers say